anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: There are three faithful friends - an old wife, an old dog, and ready money.
+Quote: We the people are the rightful masters of both Congress and the courts, not to overthrow the Constitution but to overthrow the men who pervert the Constitution.

-By: Benjamin Franklin
+By: Abraham Lincoln